 - Share insights with the wider team using whatever method is preferred, for example: a verbal summary, written notes, presentation, report, and learning materials from the event

-- Provide feedback to the L&D Coordinator on the event’s usefulness and if you would recommend staff attend in the future or not
+- Provide feedback to the L&D Coordinator on the event’s usefulness, if there are any updates to share with the wider team, and if you would recommend staff attend in the future